-Ms Pauline Carr FCG(CS,CGP), FGIA, FAICD, MBA, BEc
+Ms Pauline Carr

+FAICD, FCIS, FGIA, MBA, BEc(ANU)

 Pauline Carr is the Chancellor of the University of South Australia.
-She has more than 3O years of management and commercial experience in the resources industry with both Australian and international companies.
-In addition, she has over 2O years of comprehensive compliance and governance experience with listed company boards.
-Previously Ms Carr was a senior executive with Normandy Mining Limited, where she was actively involved in the company's growth, its corporate activities and international expansion, and subsequently Newmont Mining Corporation.
+She has over 30 years of management and commercial experience in the resources industry with both Australian and international companies.
+In addition she has over 20 years comprehensive compliance and governance experience with listed company boards.
+Previously Ms Carr was a senior executive with Normandy Mining Limited, where she was actively involved in the company's growth, its corporate activities and its international expansion and subsequently Newmont Mining Corporation.

-Ms Carr is currently Chair of National Pharmacies and the South Australian Government's Minerals and Energy Advisory Council.
+Ms Carr is currently chairman of National Pharmacies and the SA Government's Minerals and Energy Advisory Council.
 She is also a nonexecutive director of ASX-listed companies Highfield Resources Limited and Australian Rare Earths Limited.
 Her areas of expertise include continuous improvement governance, compliance and risk management.